 A number of industry guidelines and government compliance regulations mandate strict controls of sensitive information and personal data to avoid data breaches.

-For financial institutions, and any business that handles financial information, the Payment Card Industry Data Security Standard (PCI DSS) dictates who may handle and use personal details or PII.
-Examples of PII include financial information like bank account numbers, credit card numbers, and contact information like names, addresses and phone numbers.
+For financial institutions and any business that handles financial information, the Payment Card Industry Data Security Standard, or PCI DSS, dictates who may handle and use personal details or PII.
+Examples of PII include financial information, like bank account numbers, credit card numbers and contact information, like names, addresses and phone numbers.

 There are no specific regulations governing the protection of intellectual property.
 However, the consequences of that type of data being breached can lead to significant legal disputes and regulatory compliance issues.

 Data breach notification laws

 To date, all 50 states, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands have data breach notification laws that require both private and public entities to notify individuals, whether customers, consumers or users, of breaches involving PII.
 The deadline to notify individuals affected by breaches can vary from state to state.